Tigray Region

-Tigray's official language is Tigrinya, similar to that spoken in Eritrea just to the North.
-The estimated population as of 2019 is 5,443,000.
+Tigray's official language is Tigrinya, similar to that of southern Eritrea.
+The Tigray region had an estimated pre-war population of 7,070,260.
 The majority of the population (c.
 80%) are farmers, contributing 46% to the regional gross domestic product (2009).
 The highlands have the highest population density, especially in eastern and central Tigray.
 The much less densely populated lowlands comprise 48% of Tigray's area.
-Like many parts of Africa, Tigray is far from a religious monolith.
-Despite the historical identification of Ethiopia with Orthodox Christianity, the presence of Islam in Ethiopia is as old as the religion itself.
-The most recent Ethiopian census, collected in 2007, estimates that Muslims make up 34% of the rapidly growing national population.
-Although the percentage of Muslims in Tigray is only 5 to 10%, it has historically been Islam’s doorway to the region and to Africa at large.
-96% of Tigrayans are Orthodox Christian.
+Although the percentage of Muslims in Tigray is less than 5%, it has been historically Islam's doorway to the region and to Africa at large.
+Approximately 97% of Tigrayans are Orthodox Christian.